SUSA-org/crash-course/Python/intro-python-18/README.md

 unzip python.zip
 ```

-Navigate back to Home and click on `Introduction to Python.ipynb`
+Navigate back to Home and click on `python-cx-18` then select `Introduction to Python.ipynb`